api3dao/oev-docs/docs/oev/searchers/dapis/index.md

 ### OEV Feed

-OEV feed is derived from the base feed via OEV beacons.
-OEV beacon is derived from the base beacon by hashing its' template ID using `keccak256`.
+OEV feed is derived from the base feed by changing its beacons to OEV beacons.

+An OEV beacon is derived from the base beacon by hashing its' template ID using `keccak256`.
 This makes it possible to share the signed data for OEV beacons freely, because they can't be used to update the base feed.
 The Api3ServerV1OevExtension contract only allows them to be used by the auction winner provided they paid the correct amount.

 ::: info